Gemba: Variations

-Whereas Taiichi Ohno encouraged a focus on "going to the gemba," W. Edwards Deming suggested the need to look at the system, often referenced as "Production Viewed as a System".
-Deming's model of a system extends from suppliers, through an entire organization, to its customers, looping around with customer feedback.
-As conceived by Deming, and first shared in Japan during his infamous 1950 visit, his feedback loop is fundamental to exploring opportunities for continual improvement throughout the system.
+W. Edwards Deming suggested a similar idea of looking at the system from suppliers, through the entire organization, and to customers.
+Deming shared the idea during a 1950 visit to Japan.
 The commonly used models of production associated with lean, such as "value-stream mapping," do not extend to include suppliers, customers, or include a feedback loop to foster continual improvement of the system.